-- Remove hopper as described in To Remove Hopper With Dolly. - Raise and chain up the front bumper, if present, and the side brush arm. - Position the broom mounting frame lift pins in the lift arm slots.
+- 1. Remove hopper as described in To Remove Hopper With Dolly. - 2.
+Remove the front bumper with the help of an assistant.
+Raise and chain up the side brush arm. - 3.
+Position the broom mounting frame lift pins in the lift arm slots.
 Push the lift arm hooks over the pins.

-- A. Pin
+A. Pin

 - B. Hook

 - C. Mounting Frame

 - D. Limiting Chain

 - Position the upper ends of the mounting frame over the cams.

-- Secure each upper end of the mounting frame to the cam with a spacer and bolt provided with the accessory.
+- 5. Secure each upper end of the mounting frame to the cam with a spacer and bolt provided with the accessory.